 It explains:

-- Why water can taste different in the morning
+• Why water can taste different in the morning

-- Why hot water smells stronger
+• Why hot water smells stronger

-- Why neighbors can notice different water behavior
+• Why neighbors can notice different water behavior

 This perspective is exactly what the Water Basics pillar is designed to provide: Water Basics: Understanding Tap Water Quality at Home.

-FAQs: How Household Plumbing Affects Water Quality
+How Household Plumbing Affects Water Quality FAQs

-Can household plumbing change how water tastes?
+Can household plumbing really affect water quality?

-Why does hot water smell stronger?
+Why does hot water smell stronger than cold water?